Aby-Sebastian/Shortly/README.md

 ## Features

+- ability to shorten url as anonymous user from index page
 - URL shortening
 - ability to customize the shortened URL
 - shows analytic data in charts based on clicks on short urls